 To Fill the Bowls:

 - 1 cup quinoa (rinsed)

 - 5 oz baby arugula (rinsed (or: baby spinach))

 - Preheat: Preheat the oven to 375 degrees F.

 - Prep: Cook the quinoa according to package directions.
 I like to use my rice cooker.

-- Roast: On a lined large baking tray, toss chickpeas with 1 Tbsp oil as well as the paprika, cumin, coriander, crushed red pepper, salt, pepper and onion powder (if using).
+- Roast: On a lined large baking tray, toss chickpeas with 1 tablespoon oil as well as the paprika, cumin, coriander, crushed red pepper, salt, pepper and onion powder (if using).
 Allow to roast in the oven for 25-40 minutes, shaking the pan once to evenly cook.

 - Whisk: For the dressing, whisk the tahini, olive oil, and lemon together.
 This mixture should become thick.
-Continue to whisk while slowly adding cold water 1 tablespoon at a time until it reaches creamy dressing consistency (For me this is 3-5 Tbsp but it may differ for you).
+Continue to whisk while slowly adding cold water 1 tablespoon at a time until it reaches creamy dressing consistency (For me this is 3-5 tablespoon but it may differ for you).
 Add salt and pepper to taste.
 Place dressing in the fridge until serving time.

 - Assemble: Assemble the chickpea grain bowls using roughly ¼ each of the quinoa, roasted chickpeas, and arugula.
 Top each bowl with roughly ¼ of the dressing.